TechnologyBrewery/habushu/docs/HABUSHU_LIFECYCLE_README.md

 Uses [behave](https://github.com/behave/behave) to execute BDD scenarios that are defined in `tests/features`.
 By default, as per [behaveExcludeManualTag](CONFIGURATION_README.md#behaveexcludemanualtag), features/scenarios tagged with `@manual` are skipped.

+Small-scale projects can [opt](CONFIGURATION_README.md#testpackage) to use [pytest](https://docs.pytest.org/en/stable/) as a lighter-weight alternative to behave. _Note: pytest is currently only supported for uv-based projects at the moment._

 ### package

 Builds the `sdist` and `wheel` archives of this project using the package manager's `build` functionality.
 If the [containerize-dependencies](HABUSHU_LIFECYCLE_README.md#containerize-dependencies) goal is enabled, supporting monorepo dependency source files will be staged.